netsec-ethz/rains/DESIGN-SIGNATURES.md

 # Signature cache design and implementation

 ## zone key cache requirements for proposal 2
-- cache has a fixed size which is configurable (to avoid memory exhaustion of the server in case of an attack)
+- cache has a maximum size which is configurable (to avoid memory exhaustion of the server in case of an attack).
+It is not fix size because it is operationally important that this cache has enough capacity.
+In case this cache is full an alarm must go off.
+To prevent false alarms, we remove expired elements.
 - public keys issued by the authority of the zone running the server will only be removed from the cache when they are expired.
+In case the authoritative delegation assertions fill up the cache an error msg must be logged such that an operator can change the configuration.
 - all public keys from other zones are either removed because they are the least recently used in case the cache is full or are expired.
-- it must provide an insertion function.
+- it must provide an insertion function which stores a public key together with its zone and a pointer to the delegation assertion from which the public key was extracted.
+The pointer to the delegation assertion is necessary to answer delegation assertions.
 - it must provide fast lookup of a zone key based on subjectZone and algorithm type and phase id.
 It only returns valid public keys.
-- it must provide a mechanism to delete expired elements or in case the cache is full the least recently used public key.
+- it must provide a reap function to delete expired elements or in case the cache is full all public keys of the least recently used zone are removed.
+The reason why we remove all public keys of a zone is that a delegation query should be answered by all valid delegation keys of that zone (key phase is not part of the query).
 - all cache operations must be safe for concurrent access

 ## zone key cache implementation
 - lru strategy is implemented as a linked list where pointers to the head and tail of the list are accessible.
-- on insertion or lookup of a key it is moved to the head of the list
+- on insertion or lookup of a zone it is moved to the head of the list
-- in case the cache is full the public key at the tail of the list is removed.
+- in case the cache is full all public keys of the zone at the tail of the list is removed.
-- to allow fast lookup a hash map is used.
-It is keyed by the tuple subjectZone, signature algorithm type, and phase identifier.
-The value is a pointer to the corresponding list node.
+- to allow fast lookup several hash maps are used.
+The first hash map is keyed by the subjectZone.
+  The value points to a lru list node.
-- a list node contains a set (safe for concurrent accesses) of public keys, the subjectZone and phase identifier for which these keys are used for. (the latter two are needed to remove the entry from the hashmap in case of removal)
+- a list node contains a hash map keyed by signature algorithm type, and phase identifier.
+The value is an object containing a set of public keys matching the hash maps' keys, the zone and a pointer to the delegation assertion.
+(The zone value is necessary to update both hash maps when an entry is removed)

 ## extra key cache requirement and implementation
 - similar to the zone key cache with the only difference that instead of the phase identifier, an